apache/tooling-trusted-release/docs/conventions.md

 ### Use the `Final` type with all constants

 This pattern must be followed for top level constants, and should be followed for function and method level constants too.
+The longer the function, the more important the use of `Final`.

 ### Prefix global variables with `global_`